Distributed controller synthesis for deadlock avoidance: Conclusions

 \section{Conclusions}

-Motivated by a recent undecidability result for distributed control synthesis~\cite{Gimbert22} we have considered a model for which the problem has not been investigated yet.
-With hindsight it is strange that the well-studied model of lock synchronization has not been considered in the context of distributed synthesis.
-One reason may be the ``non-monotone'' nature of the synthesis problem.
-It is not the case that for a less expressive class of systems the problem is necessarily easier because the controllers get less powerful, too.
+Motivated by a recent undecidability result for distributed control synthesis of Zielonka automata~\cite{Gimbert22} we have considered a simpler model, for which the problem has not been investigated yet.
+With hindsight it is strange that the well-studied model using lock synchronization has not been considered in the context of distributed synthesis.
+One reason may be the non-monotone nature of the synthesis problem: for a less expressive class of systems the problem is not necessarily easier because the controllers get less powerful, too.

 The two decidable classes of lock-sharing systems presented here are rather promising.
 Especially because the low complexity results cover already non-trivial problems.
 All our algorithms are based on analyzing lock patterns.
-While in this paper we consider only finite state processes, the same method applies to more complex systems, as long as solving the centralized control problem in the style of Lemma~\ref{lem:polycheckpatterns} is decidable.
+While in this article we consider only finite state processes, the same method applies to more complex systems, as long as solving the centralized control problem in the style of Lemma~\ref{lem:polycheckpatterns} is decidable.
 This is for example the case for pushdown systems.